 The current 802.11 specification requires devices operating in 5 GHz band to detect and defer to each other with a PD threshold of -82 dBm.
 It is also noted that 802.11 devices may optionally defer at even lower thresholds than are required by 802.11 specification (e.g. <-90 dBm).

-The 802.11ax amendment is still in early draft and therefore, it should noted, may be subject to significant changes.
+The 802.11ax amendment is still in early draft and therefore may be subject to significant changes.
 The most recent draft at the time of writing includes a mechanism known as OBSS_PD (Draft P802.11ax D0.5, Section 25.9.2.2) whereby the PD threshold used by HE (802.11ax) STAs to defer to 802.11 OBSS (Overlapping Basic Service Set) frames may be varied as a linear function of transmit power.
 Nevertheless it is noted that, according to the current draft, the default PD threshold used for TxPower >= +21 dBm (or >= +25 dBm for the case of APs with 3+ spatial streams) is unchanged from previous generations at -82 dBm.

 In summary, both current and future 802.11 devices in 5 GHz band will continue to rely primarily on PD for coexistence.